Perspective | In Irish whiskey’s resurgence, individuality reigns. Here’s how to celebrate it in cocktails.

 It’s that kind of understanding that can take Irish whiskey cocktails in unexpected directions.
 In creating her tiki-inflected Grace O’Malley cocktail around Knappogue Castle’s 14-year-old single malt (aged in ex-bourbon and ex-sherry casks), bar consultant Ezra Star played off the spirit with notes of almond and coffee.
 “I was thinking, ‘How do I make the spirit taste even better, take all the elements and express the core of what it is?’” she explains.
 “Whiskey has so much going on and so much complexity that you can add a little more to it to bring out flavors that aren’t necessarily there on its own, and still the spirit shines through.”

-The particularities of individual Irish whiskeys are a major focus of the Dead Rabbit’s upcoming book that Vose co-wrote.
-“Paddy Drinks: The World of Modern Irish Whiskey Cocktails,” scheduled for release in early 2022, will showcase the versatility of the category, aiming to explain the range of whiskeys by delving into their raw ingredients, production styles and cask finishes, to help drive the right whiskey into the right drink.
+The particularities of individual Irish whiskies are a major focus of the Dead Rabbit’s upcoming book that Vose co-wrote.
+“Paddy Drinks: The World of Modern Irish Whiskey Cocktails,” scheduled for release in early 2022, will showcase the versatility of the category, aiming to explain the range of whiskies by delving into their raw ingredients, production styles and cask finishes, to help drive the right whiskey into the right drink.

-As I watch the category’s ongoing growth, I will be paying more attention to which standout Irish sipping whiskeys might migrate best into particular cocktails.
+As I watch the category’s ongoing growth, I will be paying more attention to which standout Irish sipping whiskies might migrate best into particular cocktails.
 I know I won’t always nail the perfect combination, but I’m confident that it’ll still be better than the recipe for a Colcannon-tini that I fear, even now, is somewhere in my inbox.

 The Newmarket Fashioned